burnzoire/checkride-client/README.md

 ### Quoll App

-To launch the quoll app in dev mode, simply run:
+To launch the quoll app in dev nnvmmode, simply run:

 ```
 npm install